20 off the Beaten Path Travel Destination Ideas

 Nepal is the country located to the north of India best known for Mount Everest.
 While we have no interest in climbing Everest, and even climbing to the Base Camp sounds exhausting, Nepal is a culture we’d like to experience.

 Much like India, Nepal is a super affordable place to travel based on daily prices in cities and towns alone; that is, until you sign up for group trips for hikes and treks.
 In all honesty, taking a guided tour or trek within Nepal seems like a very smart idea, considering that the entire country is at high altitudes and it’s important for safety to be with an experienced guide in these types of conditions.

 As for going there, there are really only two best months when you can go in order to avoid extreme cold or extreme rainfall, and those are September-October.

 Africa is always going to be hard to get to, unless you already live in South Africa or elsewhere on the continent.

-With more progress in tourism in so many parts of Africa, there are soon going to be a LOT of places to choose from if you really want an alternative vacation with amazing travel experiences.
+With more development in tourism in so many parts of Africa, there are soon going to be a LOT of destinations to choose from, if you really want an off-the-beaten-path vacation with amazing travel experiences.

 ✈️ When to go: July, August, September